CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

    - Leave the **Usage insights** checked.
 This item is selected by default.

    - For **Maker welcome content**, copy and paste the following into the text box.
 This will be used to greet users when they log in or switch to the environment.
-This can either be written in plain text, or as Markdown.
+This can either be written in plain text or as Markdown.

       ```
       ![Contoso](https://i.ibb.co/SNSTCx3/something.png)